 Should we remember our mothers in a particular month?
 I say NOT.
-My mother passed away over 3 years ago...and not a day goes by that I do not remember her.
-Her looks, her warmth, love & wisdom by sharing her good advice with all her children.
+My mother passed away over 5 years ago…and not a day goes by that I do not remember her.
+Her looks, warmth, love & wisdom by sharing her good advice with all her children.

 As far as I can remember my mother was deaf and could only see with one eye.
 That hazel eye was precious to us all.

-She was born during the great depression & as most of you know saving money was top in their list.
+She was born during the great depression & as most of you know saving money was top on their list.
 She made me the wise shopping girl I am.
 I miss her.
-Her laughter, great advice and that hazel eye.
+Her laughter, great advice, and that hazel eye.

 Lately cleaning out my closet, I see the dress and remember the beautiful shopping day I had with my mother and I can’t seem to wear it for some reason or get rid of it.

 Should I leave it in my closet?
-It is not hurting anybody is it?
+It’s not hurting anybody, is it?